Home Blog Sustainability

 One of the most powerful aspects of drone-based precision agriculture is the inherent documentation it produces.
 Every flight generates georeferenced records of what was observed, what was treated, and what was left untreated.
 This data enables:

-Chemical use reporting that quantifies exactly how much product was applied, where, and why, compared to what broadcast application would have required for the same field.
+Input use reporting that quantifies exactly how much product was applied, where, and why, compared to what broadcast application would have required for the same field.

 Economic performance showing the cost savings generated by reduced input use alongside the yield performance achieved under precision management.